ArchREEF’s 3D printed tiles help revive the Hong Kong Coral reefs.

-Known as one of the world’s concrete jungles, only a few know hong kong is one of the most biodiverse cities in the world and has more hard coral species than the Caribbean.
+Hong Kong is known as one of the world’s concrete jungles, but few people realize it is also one of the world’s most biodiverse cities, with more hard coral species than the Caribbean.

 ArchREEF aims at making corals more resilient to climate change.

 The duo has embarked on a mission to restore marine life in the coral reefs near hong kong.

 In contrast to traditional concrete methods of coral preservation, the team was able to repopulate times the amount of coral.

 With rising climate change and urban expansion, as well as their negative effects on coral biodiversity, we may rest a little easier knowing that ArchREEF is using additive manufacturing to help combat this worldwide catastrophe.

 While submerged concrete buildings frequently take the role of coral as a marine life habitat,

 ArchREEF wants to provide a foundation for the coral itself to grow on.